Table of Contents

 • Manage hypertension and diabetes clinics, providing specialised care to over 200 patients annually, and developed patient education materials that have led to a 25% increase in patient engagement and adherence to treatment

-3. Present your pharmacist skills
+3. List your pharmacist skills

 Present your key skills as a straightforward list, so hiring managers can quickly reference it for any specialisations, licences, or medical skills that make you a fit for the job.